Last Updated on May 13, 2021 by Travels with Kids

 The Stirling Range National Park features the only major mountain range in the southern part of Western Australia.
 It has peaks that exceed 1000 meters above sea leave.
 There are magnificent views and some incredible flora.
 Many of the wildflowers seen in the Stirling Ranges are seen nowhere else in the world!

-Within Western Australia, the Stirling Ranges, or more specifically is the highest peak, Bluff Knoll is also famous as it’s one of the few places in Western Australia where snow sometimes falls.
+Within Western Australia, the Stirling Ranges, or more specifically the highest peak, Bluff Knoll is also famous as it’s one of the few places in Western Australia where snow sometimes falls.
 As a Western Australian you know that if there is snow on Bluff Knoll, it is COLD.

-The Stirling Range National Park is famous as being one of Western Australia’s premier – challenging – hiking destinations.
-We cover them below.
-However, if you are not physically able, then you should definitely do the Stirling Range drive which goes through the center of the park offering stunning views of the different peaks.
+We will start out for the non-hikers!
+If you are not physically able, then you should definitely do the Stirling Range drive which goes through the center of the park offering stunning views of the different peaks.
 While the drive is on gravel (unsealed) roads, they are often graded to be suitable for 2 wheel drive.
 If you have a hire car check your conditions of hire carefully as often you are not allowed on gravel roads.

 Bluff Knoll Hike

 Famous throughout Western Australia, the Bluff Knoll hike to 1099m is famous because of the snow, its height, and as being a challenging climb.
 When you see that it is only 3.1km to the summit you might think that it would be easy.
 That is, about a 6.2 km return!
 Well, let’s just say – it is not.
 As mentioned above there is a 600-meter change in altitude between the carpark and the summit, which means the trail is steep!